WSU-janderson/project6-multiset-design-WRitchie54/MultisetDesign.md

 # Evaluation Plan

 To fully evaluate the Sequence a set of tests would need developed to show proper functionality.
 These tests would consist of operations that a player would be using against the inventory.
 Ensuring that it works properly for when they are interfacing with it.
+To make sure that it would continue working for other use cases I want to utilize many private variables so that it can be highly customized for different cases.
+While the player character shouljhd have a max inventory size of 64 things like monsters or non-playable characters will not have as large of an inventory.

 # Conclusion